Jakob37/RASP/README.md

 is to tell RASP where to look for all of these dependencies.

 RASP looks into the folder "Programs" for programs and the folder "Databases" for databases.
-Edit the file "settings.conf" in order to tell RASP exactly what to look for.
+Edit the file "settings.conf" to tell RASP exactly what to look for.

 Here, I will first create links from those directories to the retrieved software / databases, and then update the configuration file.